grafana/plugin-tools/docusaurus/docs/how-to-guides/panel-plugins/options-migration-handler.md

   const options = Object.assign({}, panel.options);

   // pluginVersion will be empty
-  // if this is the first time a migration handler is called
+  // if the plugin didn't implement a migration handler before
-  // or contain the version of the plugin when the last migration handler was called const pluginVersion = panel?.pluginVersion ?? '';
+  // or contain the version of the plugin when the panel was last saved after a migration handler was called. const pluginVersion = panel?.pluginVersion ?? '';

   if (pluginVersion === '' || pluginVersion.startsWith('1.')) {